 After that is updated, your shape should look like the image below.

-Add your image
+Add your sticker image

-Now I am going to find a cute paw print image to add to my sticker.
+the next step in making stickers with your Cricut is to find a cute paw print image to add to my sticker.
 First I click on the Images button on the left.
 This will show me all of the images in Cricut Design Space.

 This opens up a new screen where you can search for images.
 If you have not used the search function, head over to my YouTube channel and watch the video HERE.
 For this project I typed the words paw print into the search to find an image I liked.
 Then I clicked on it and hit the Insert Image button in the lower right corner of Design Space.